sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - *Session Termination Action*: Upon session timeout, the Session Termination Action determines the action on the client session.
 The following actions are defined:
    - *Default*: The client session is torn down and authentication needs to be restarted for the client.
    - *RADIUS*: Re-authentication is initiated for the client.
 - *Filter-Id*: Specifies an ACL of Diffserv policy name.
 This is used to apply a Static ACL or DiffServ policy on the port for the client.
-IPv4 and IPv6 ACLs in the “IN” direction is supported.
+IPv4 and IPv6 ACLs in the “IN” direction are supported.
 If the Differv policy or ACL is not present in the system, or if a Diffserv policy is already configured on the port, authentication for the client is rejected.
 These are subject to Monitor Mode configuration.
 Filter-Id is supported on all Authentication Manager host modes.
 - *Downloadable ACL*: DACLs are supported on all host modes.